imrushi/imrushi.github.io/content/posts/create-github-action.md

 ## Mistakes were made

+{{< image src="https://media.tenor.com/uWx_Y53J7gEAAAAC/arrested-development-huge-mistake.gif" alt="mistake" position="center" style="border-radius: 8px; width: 420px; height: 230px;" >}}

 Be clear what you want to achieve.
-When I read the doc I was not clear about which action type I should use.
+When I read the documentations I was not clear about which action type I should use.
 I thought `composite action` would be perfect option for me.
-Let me explain what want to achieve
+Let me explain why?

+I am thinking it will be straight forward that:

+- I will write code/logic in [Go](https://go.dev)
+- Build the program binary with linux amd64 option
+- At the time of release add it in Assets of GitHub Releases
+- When action runs it will fetch binary from Assets
+- Using that binary I will pass the required arguments

+- Want to create something that would publish Markdown/Hugo content to Medium
+- Create this application in [Go](https://go.dev)
+-

 - what inspired me to create custom github action
 - mistakes were made while creating custom github actions